-The International Ethics Standards Board for Accountants[®] (IESBA[®]) is an independent global standard-setting board.
-The IESBA's mission is to serve the public interest by setting high-quality, international ethics (including independence) standards as a cornerstone to ethical behavior in business and organizations, and to public trust in financial and non-financial information that is fundamental to the proper functioning and sustainability of organizations, financial markets and economies worldwide.
+The International Ethics Standards Board for Accountants® (IESBA®) is an independent global standard-setting board.
+The IESBA serves the public interest by setting high-quality, international ethics (including independence) standards as a cornerstone to ethical behavior in business and organizations, and to public trust in financial and non-financial information that is fundamental to the proper functioning and sustainability of organizations, financial markets and economies worldwide.
 The IESBA's standards are contained in the International Code of Ethics for Professional Accountants (including International Independence Standards) (the Code).